AzureCosmosDB/MongoMigrationDataAssessment/README.md

 **features**: This field contains an array having feature usage details.
 The exact details present are database name, collection name, feature name and feature usage count.

-In the report, if both the database name and collection name are blank for a feature, it means the feature was run at instance level, example: setParameter.
-When only collection name is blank, it means that the feature was run at database level, example: listCollections.
+In the report, if both the database name and collection name are blank for a feature, it means the feature was run at instance level, example: ```setParameter```.
+When only collection name is blank, it means that the feature was run at database level, example: ```listCollections```.
 ```
 "features": [
         {